-- Show: stories are visual, especially when they are about real people, places & things.
-Data is rarely visual.
+- Show us: stories are visual, especially when they are about real people, places & things.
+Data is rarely visual.****

-- Do: stories are about action, not theory.
-We read someone’s character and intentions in what they choose to do.
+- How to Do: stories are about action, not theory.
+We read someone’s character from how they choose to act, not what they think.

-- Right: stories are about values.
+- The Right Thing: stories are about values.
 Obviously, what’s right and wrong is up for debate.
 But there’s no point pretending to be value-free.

 As an Expert, you MUST have facts, logic and a rational argument.
 But you must also be able to tell stories that bring your arguments to life.
-Your academic credentials may earn you credit with other Experts, but they cut no ice with non-experts.
-We want to know what values you hold and whether you live up to them.
-Finally, we are primed and ready for certain fundamental life stories, so if you can make your argument feel like one of those stories (without distorting it!) you have a much better chance of being heard.
+Your academic credentials may earn you credit with other Experts, but they mean little to non-experts especially if you are talking to them about their lives.

 *The Linda Problem is a test devised in the 1970s by Daniel Kahneman and Amos Tversky, as described in Thinking, Fast and Slow.